cisco-ce/roomos.cisco.com/doc/MTR/AOSPStaging.md

 ## <a name="cisco_sw_provider"></a>Cisco as the Software Provider

-From RoomOS January 2025, Cisco devices running Microsoft Teams Rooms will not automatically receive updates without customer registering themselves as ready for migration.
+From RoomOS January 2025, Cisco devices running Microsoft Teams Rooms will not automatically receive updates before customers register themselves as ready for migration.
 This is because neither Cisco nor Microsoft can verify completion of the migration steps.

 ### What do I need to do?
-Based on how you manage or enroll your devices, follow the appropriate step:
+**Based on how you manage or enroll your devices, follow the appropriate step:**
 * [If you manage or enroll you devices in Intune](#cisco_intune_managed)
 * [If you do NOT manage or enroll your devices in Intune](#cisco_not_intune_managed)

 ### <a name="cisco_intune_managed"></a>If you manage or enroll you devices in Intune:
 Your Microsoft tenant is not ready and you need to complete these migration steps to be ready for migration:
 1. Complete [Step 1](https://learn.microsoft.com/en-us/MicrosoftTeams/rooms/android-migration-guide#step-1---set-up-new-aosp-management-enrollment-profiles) in Microsofts migration guide.
 2. Complete [Step 2](https://learn.microsoft.com/en-us/MicrosoftTeams/rooms/android-migration-guide#step-2---set-up-aosp-management-configuration--compliance-policies) in Microsofts migration guide.
 3. You are now be ready and can register your organization as ready for migration: